vespa-engine/documentation/en/searching-multi-valued-fields.md

 </pre>
 Using tracing is very useful when debugging why documents match or does not match.

-Since our sample document does not contain the term *featuring* or *photos*, the query fails to retrieve the example document.
+Since the sample document does not contain the term *featuring* or *photos*, the query fails to retrieve the example document.
-We can relax the query matching to instead of requiring that **all** terms match, to use **any**.
-See [model.type](reference/query-api-reference.html#model.type) query api reference for supported query types.
+Relax the query matching to instead of requiring that **all** terms match, to use **any**.
+See [model.type](reference/query-api-reference.html#model.type) query api reference for supported query types:

 <pre data-test="exec" data-test-assert-contains='"totalCount": 1'>
 $ vespa query 'yql=select * from photos where userQuery()' \
  'query=sunset photos featuring dogs' 'type=any'
 </pre>

-Changing the type to `any`, recalls our sample document as we no longer require that all query terms must match.
+Changing the type to `any`, recalls the sample document as we no longer require that all query terms must match.
 With `type` it also possible to require that individual query terms match by using `+`:

 <pre data-test="exec" data-test-assert-contains='"totalCount": 1'>